 All students are expected to contribute towards the cost of their college education.
-How much you and your family will be expected to contribute depends on your financial situation and is what is referred to as your Expected Family Contribution (EFC).
+How much you and your family will be expected to contribute depends on your financial situation which is what is referred to as your Expected Family Contribution (EFC).

 FAFSA Eligible Programs at Columbia College

-Certificate Programs Associate Programs
+Certificate Programs Associate Degree Programs